flashteens/FTMCRailBuilder13/README.md

 3. Enter this map in your Minecraft, and type the following command in your chat:<br>
    /function ftmc:subwaybuilder/tools<br>
 4. You'll get a book in-game with clickable links.
 Click on any of the links to get the related contraption(s) for rapidly building fully-automatic minecart subway system in Minecraft.
 Have fun! :D
-* If you would like to build high-speed railway lines using the "<b>FTMC Bullet Cart v2 Engine</b>", please also get the tools using the following command:
+* If you would like to build high-speed railway lines using the "<b>FTMC Bullet Cart v2 Engine</b>", please also get the tools using the following command:<br>
    /function ftmc:bcartv2/builder/tools<br>
 * The manual for how to use the "<b>FTMC Bullet Cart v2 Engine</b>" will be available on PlanetMinecraft later today (Mar.
 5)!
 Stay tuned~